mikeyCos/file-uploader/README.md

 ## Questions

 1. Is there any situation when the options object for `multer` is required when `express-validator` is used to validate uploaded files?
 Specifically the [fileFilter](https://github.com/expressjs/multer/tree/master?tab=readme-ov-file#filefilter) option.
+2. When is it more appropriate to validate files?
+Before or after send the files to the server?
+Is it redundant to validate the same properties in the front-end and back-end?
+3. Is it bad practice to call `res.redirect()` on the sever then set `window.location = res.url` on the client?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>